Giovanipt2/Postgres-Database-Project-BrazilianMortality/README.md

 - **CID-10-CATEGORIAS.csv**: ICD-10 categories descriptions.

 ### Preprocessed Data
-After cleaning and transforming raw inputs, the following files in `preprocessed_datasets` were loaded into the database (each corresponds to one table in the logical model):
+After cleaning and transforming raw inputs, the following files in `preprocessed_datasets/` were loaded into the database (each corresponds to one table in the logical model):

 - **Death.csv**
 - **DeathCause.csv**